 |26||orf (Olympus raw format)|

 |27||pef (Pentax raw image file)|

 |30||rw2 (Panasonic LUMIX raw image file)|

 |34||srw (Samsung raw image file)|

 |36||x3f (Sigma camera raw picture file)|

 |37||x3i (Sigma super fine detail picture file)|

-Disk Drill can confidently recover a large number of raw photo file formats, making it an excellent choice for avid photographers who need to recover lost images.
+Disk Drill can confidently recover the largest number of raw photo file formats out of all data recovery software applications we’ve ever tested, making it an excellent choice for avid photographers who need to recover lost images.

 Video formats recovery

 |2||ari (ARRI professional digital video camera)|